loginid1/oidc-client/README.md

 PUBLIC_CLIENT_ID=        # The client ID for the public OIDC client.
 PRIVATE_CLIENT_ID=       # The client ID for the private OIDC client.
 PRIVATE_CLIENT_KEY=      # The private key associated with <PRIVATE_CLIENT_ID>.
-BASE_URL=                # OPTIONAL: The base URL to run the server on.
-Defaults to http://localhost:
+BASE_URL=                # The base URL to run the server on.
+Example http://localhost:3000.
 PORT=                    # OPTIONAL: The port number to run the server on.
 Defaults to 3000.
 ```